Taitilchheda/Voice_Guard_FST/README.md

 ## Troubleshooting
 - **Model fails to load:** check the console log from `backend/app.py`.
 The API returns `503` with `details` when the Hugging Face pipeline cannot initialize.
 - **Microphone analysis is always real:** this is intentional for the live-recording UX as requested; uploaded files still use the Hugging Face detector.
 - **WSL1 warning:** Node.js tooling requires WSL2 for hardware access.
-Upgrade the subsystem or run commands from a native environment.
+Upgrade the subsystem or run commands from a native environment. gg wp